-On the Raspberry Pi, the vmxpi-hal package provides direct access on a Raspberry Pi to all VMX-pi capabilities from C++, Java, C# and Python.
+On the Raspberry Pi, the vmxpi-hal package provides low-level direct access on a Raspberry Pi to all VMX-pi capabilities from C++, Java, C# and Python.

 Reference Guide and API Documentation

 The VMX-pi HAL Library Reference Guide provides an overview for software developers.

 For a detailed documentation of the HAL API, online help is available.

 The VMX-pi HAL Libraries on the Raspberry Pi communicate with the VMX-pi via an internal SPI bus.
 For this communication to work, the SPI interface must be enabled with the Raspberry Pi’s raspi-config tool.
 Additionally, the I2C and Serial interfaces must also be enabled in order to communicate via the VMX-pi I2C and Serial ports.